hllplanner/.github/profile/README.md

   - Share your matches with your community with a custom event vanity url (`https://hllplanner.net/event/YOUR-URL`)
   - "Join With Steam" Button on the event page to allow your members to easily join your server before the event starts.
   - You can restrict events to only be joinable by your community members while still having the event details and roster publicly visible.
+- Streamer Options
+  - Add links to streamers for any event so your community knows where to watch where the action happens.
 - Member Management
   - Easily add or remove members to your community through our Discord bot.
   - Admins of your community can create events on our website.